 Cut Out Antennae Toppers

 Add a pop of color and fun touch to the bee antennae with a small heart- or flower-shaped paper punch.
 You can leave your bees plain, but adding these little touches at the end of each antenna makes them much cuter—even more than they already are!

 Attach Antennae Toppers

-Once you have a batch of finished bees, put them all around the house–in your flower pots, on your fridge, anywhere they fit!
+Once you have a batch of finished bees, put them all around the house–in your flower pots, on your fridge, on your walls, or anywhere they fit.

-Take out some books from the library or go online for some info about bees and how important they are to our planet and crops; learn together with your kids how they contribute to our lives every day, including, of course, honey!
+Use this bee craft as an educational activity, too.
+Take out some books from the library or go online for some info about bees and how important they are to our planet and crops; learn together with your kids how they contribute to our lives every day, including, of course, making honey.